ulmefors/CarND-Behavorial-Cloning/README.md

 ![Resolution reduction](img/figure_8.png)

 # Model architecture
-The convolutional neural network (CNN) starts with a lambda layer that normalizes the pixel values so that the range becomes [-1, 1] instead of [0, 255].
-The second layer is a 1 x 1 convolution with three layers which effectively allows the model to automatically learn the ideal color space (Credit: Vivek).
 The full model architecture can be seen below.
 ![Model architecture](outputs/model.png)

+## Normalization
+The convolutional neural network (CNN) starts with a lambda layer that normalizes the pixel values so that the range becomes [-1, 1] instead of [0, 255].

+## Color space convolution
+The second layer is a 1 x 1 convolution with three filters which effectively allows the model to automatically learn the ideal color space (Credit: Vivek).
+This convolution does not reduce pixel count and does not use activation since we want to conserve all information as input to the rest of the network.

+## Convolutions
 Every convolution was followed by RELU activation which seemed to work better than ELU.
+The only exception was the first convolution corresponding to the color space (explained above).
+The 3 main convolutions all use 16 3x3 filters which provides a good balance between necessary sophistication and training speed.
+Strides decrease from 2 in the first convolution to only 1 in the following two convolutions.
+This choice was made since the images were resized agressively prior to being fed into the network and further resizing thus had to be done somewhat more carefully.

+## Dropout
 Dropouts were applied between the fully connected layers and it was found that fraction 0.3 was the most suitable (i.e. keeping 70% of the features).

 #Training

+## Straight driving data
 It was found that removing all data points with zero angle (straight driving) improved model performance.

-Experiment with 10% of the straight driving in the data set.
-Worse performance.
-Validation error going up.
+Experiments were run with re-adding a fraction of the straight driving in the data set.

-Seems like RELU performs better than ELU
+Surprisingly these experiments resulted in worse performance with increasing validation error.

+## Activations
+It was found that removing activation between the final fully connected layer and the output layer increased performance which was somewhat surprising.

+## Image resolution
+Most of the initial tests were run using original image resolution of 160 x 320 pixels with models inspired by the comma.ai model and the Nvidia model.
+Experiments with much smaller input images and correspondingly different models led the development away from this starting point to the model used now.

+## Left/Right camera adjustment
+Values between 0.15 and 0.40 were tried for adjusting steering when using left and right cameras instead of center camera.
+Both 0.25 and 0.30 worked fine for the model.

+## Optimizer and learning rate
+Adam optimizer was used and learning rates in the range 0.0001-0.003.

+## Hardware
-Training was performed on a Macbook Pro 15" Mid 2015 in its basic configuration [(technical specs)](https://support.apple.com/kb/SP719).
+Training was performed on a Macbook Pro 15" Mid 2015 in its basic configuration of quad-core Haswell CPU [(full technical specs)](https://support.apple.com/kb/SP719).
+No GPU available which means training time of roughly 60 seconds per epoch with 23,000 images.
+Training was performed with 5-10 epochs giving total training time of 5-10 minutes using CPU only.

+# Credits
 - NVIDIA paper [End to End Learning for Self-Driving Cars](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
 - Vivek Yadav [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.1nbgoagsm)
 - comma.ai [steering model code](https://github.com/commaai/research/blob/master/train_steering_model.py)